-WELCOME to the Pilgrim Morris Men of Guildford, the local men’s morris dancing side of Guildford, Surrey, England, since 1972.
-We dance a variety of traditions in the Cotswold style, generally dancing around Surrey and north-east Hampshire during the summer season.
+WELCOME to the website of Pilgrim Morris of Guildford.
+Established in 1972, we dance a variety of traditions in the Cotswold style, generally dancing around Surrey and north-east Hampshire during the summer season.
 From time to time we will head off to other locations, mainly for tours or festivals, and we dance at corporate events.

 Our current core dances are from the Adderbury, Ducklington, Field Town and Bampton traditions.

 For any amateur or professional photographers who would like to take photos of us for publications and web sites, if you let us know in advance, we can ensure we can line up the best photo opportunity for you.
-We are always very grateful for any photos or videos, we’re normally too busy to take them ourselves!
-If you’d like to see photos of us in the media to get a flavour of the sorts of photos the professional photographers take of us, we have been featured in the national press, such as The Times and Express, and the BBC website.
-Our thanks to Getty Images in particular for their continued support and excellent photos.
-Search for us on Google etc. and they should pop up.
-There are also lots of photos of us on Flickr etc.
+We are always very grateful for any photos or videos, we’re normally too busy to take them ourselves.